golang/mobile/README.md

 	docker run -v $GOPATH/src:/src mobile /bin/bash -c 'cd /src/your/project && ./make.bash'

+Note the use of -v option to mount $GOPATH/src to /src of the container.
+The above command will fail if the -v option is missing or the specified volume is not accessible from the container.

 When working with an all-Go application, this will produce a binary at `$GOPATH/src/your/project/bin/name-debug.apk`.
 You can use the adb tool to install and run this app.
 See all.bash for an example.